Thomas Osbert Mordaunt: Poetry

 For many years, the poem was incorrectly attributed to Mordaunt's contemporary, Sir Walter Scott.
 Scott had merely quoted a stanza of the poem at the beginning of Chapter 34 (Chapter XIII of Volume II) of his novel Old Mortality.

 One Crowded Hour, Tim Bowden's biography of Australian combat cameraman Neil Davis, takes its title from a phrase used in "The Call".
 Arthur Conan Doyle's short story, One Crowded Hour, makes ironic use of the same phrase.
+The band Augie March had a song called ‘’One Crowded Hour’’ in its honour.